Loading...

 Shared apartment, home cooking, public transport

-These are net salary requirements for Warsaw.
-Other cities are 20-50% cheaper.
-Use our calculator above for exact estimates based on your preferences.
+These are net monthly figures for Warsaw in Q2 2026.
+Other cities are 15-40% cheaper - see the city breakdown table below.
+Use the calculator above for an exact estimate based on your personal lifestyle.

 Get connected with relocation specialists who help foreigners settle in Poland - from visa paperwork to finding an apartment.